Pikachu707/keXDR/CAMPAIGN_DOSSIER.md

 # keXDR Ground-Truth Campaign Dossier (A1–A15)

 **Sources reconciled in this document:**
-1. `attack_scenario.pdf` — raw SIEM/eBPF provenance-graph screenshots (audit-06/07/10/12/14/17/18/21/23.json)
+1. [`attack scenario.pdf`](./attack%20scenario.pdf) — raw SIEM/eBPF provenance-graph screenshots (audit-06/07/10/12/14/17/18/21/23.json)
-2. Public vulnerability advisories and vendor threat-intel reports (current as of 2026-07-22)
+2. Public vulnerability advisories and vendor threat-intel reports (current as of 2026-08-12)

-This README is the single cross-reference point: for each of the 15 confirmed campaigns (A1–A15), it shows which raw audit file backs it, what the paper reports about it, and which public reference(s) independently corroborate the CVE/malware family.
+This document is the single cross-reference point: for each of the 15 confirmed campaigns (A1–A15), it shows which raw audit file backs it, what the paper reports about it, and which public reference(s) independently corroborate the CVE/malware family.

+> **Which build produced these results.** The campaigns below were captured and
+> processed with **v1**, the frozen build kept for reproducing the released datasets.
+> Reproduce them with v1.
+The **latest** build changes how flows are attributed and
+> writes a different log schema, so its output on the same traffic is not expected to
+> match record-for-record.

 ---